-If you have completed online HeartCode BLS Part 1 or online Heartsaver Part 1 portion, then we’d suggest (1) look for a skill test date/time before any Newnan CPR scheduled class that’s convenient, ($25 for any BLS or Heartsaver skills test), or (2) if you want to contact us for a skill check time that works for you ($35 for that option).
-Questions about any online AHA course – please call us (678) 796-8277.
+Once you complete AHA online HeartCode BLS Part 1 or online Heartsaver Part 1 portion, then you should (1) look for a skill test date/time before any Newnan CPR scheduled class that’s convenient.
+It’s only $30 BLS/$45 Heartsaver scheduled skills test.
+Also (2) if you want to contact us for a skill check time that works for you ($45 BLS or $60 Heartsaver for that option).
+Questions about all online AHA courses – please call us (678) 796-8277.

 Q. I’ve heard people say their employer will not accept “Online BLS” or “online CPR” training courses.
 Is it legitimate to take your AHA online course and skill check?

-You will receive the exact same certification card following your (AHA, ARC, or NSC) skill check as you would have received after a 3 1/2 hour class.
-So, if your blended training course or online course is from a nationally-accepted provider, and includes an in-person CPR skill evaluation, it is good, acceptable training.
+You will receive the exact same BLS certification card following your AHA BLS skills session as you would have received after a 3 1/2 hour AHA BLS class.
+So, if your blended training course or online course is from Amer.
+Heart Assn. or a nationally-accepted provider, and includes an in-person CPR skill evaluation, it is good, acceptable training.

 If it does not, we’d advise not taking it.
-We’ve also found that for nursing schools, dental hygiene schools, medical clinics, healthcare employers, and certification authorities – over 98% ONLY accept an AHA BLS Provider cert. card – so that’s the one we recommend for all medical/nursing/dental schools, or practitioners in any dental or medical discipline.
+We’ve also found that nursing schools, dental hygiene schools, medical clinics, healthcare employers, and certification authorities ONLY accept an Amer.
+Heart Assn.
+BLS Provider card.
+Therefore, the AHA BLS course is the only one we teach to the public, and the only one we recommend for all medical/nursing/dental schools, or practitioners in any dental or medical discipline.

-Q. Is there a difference in BLS skills check and a BLS Renewal Challenge?
+Q. Is there a difference in AHA BLS skills check and an AHA BLS Renewal Challenge?

 A. Yes there is.
-A student that completes the online HeartCode BLS Part 1 (online or cognitive portion) at http://www.onlineAHA.org, needs a “hands-on” AHA BLS Skills Check within 60 days to receive their BLS certification card.
-They don’t need prior BLS training, nor a book.
+A student that completes the AHA online HeartCode BLS Part 1 (online or cognitive portion) at http://www.onlineAHA.org.
+Then they need a “hands-on” AHA BLS Skills Check within 60 days to receive their BLS certification card.
+They don’t need prior BLS training, nor a student book.

-The BLS Renewal Challenge is only for current BLS card holders, confident in their knowledge and skills.
-If they request a BLS Challenge, they take the BLS written test (no remediation available), and take an adult and infant BLS skills check (with no remediation either).
-To take a BLS Challenge, a person needs a current BLS card (not expired), and a current BLS student handbook with them (but they need not have completed any online training).
-BLS Challenge certifications are not allowed by AHA within a year of newly-released ECC guidelines (So wait til March 2017).
+The AHA BLS Renewal Challenge is only for current AHA BLS card holders, confident in their knowledge and skills.
+If they request a BLS Challenge, they take the BLS written test (no remediation available).
+Then, they take an adult and infant BLS skills check (with no coaching or remediation).
+To take an AHA BLS Challenge, a person needs a current BLS card (not expired), and a current BLS student handbook.
+They need NOT complete any online training).
+BLS Challenge certifications are not allowed by AHA within a year of newly-released ECC guidelines.
 More information, see BLS Challenge.